 On Sunday, June 3, in the morning, we'll offer three intensive workshops for participating journalists.

-A complete schedule and list of speakers will be available in February.
+A more detailed schedule and list of speakers will be available in late March.

 "Beyond War: Causes of Conflict, Prospects for Peace" will be modeled on our highly successful "Gender Lens" conference held last year.
 The conference brought together over 250 journalists, academics, students, policy makers and grassroots organizers, and included keynote remarks from Susan Goldberg from National Geographic and Musimbi Kanyoro from the Global Fund for Women, as well as remarks from New Yorker staff writer (and grantee) Ben Taub.